pirelenito/js_that_lives_on/slides/building_up_the_ui_with_tdd.md

-# But, How do you build the front end code?
+# But, How do we build the front end code?

 --
 # Starting from the top!